• Skip to primary navigation

 What is Kousa?

 Kousa is the Lebanese version of stuffed zucchini.
 Filled with tender rice, small pieces of meat, spices in a mild tomato sauce topped with fresh homemade yogurt.
-Talk about healthy and delicious coming together as one solid force!!!!
+Talk about fresh and delicious coming together as one solid force!!!!
 BUT, I warn you...this is NOT an easy weeknight meal.
 It is a labor of love, a Sunday meal, a meal you need time, patience and energy to prep.
 Save it for a Sunday cooking day when time isn't of the essence.
-The bonus is that it heats up fabulously and you can have a delicious healthy meal during the week once it's made.
+The bonus is that it heats up fabulously and you can have a delicious filling meal during the week once it's made.

 These little gems are the quintessential zucchini to use to make kousa.
 They're often called Mexican or Grey Zucchini, locally in Portland I find them mostly at Barbur World Foods.
 The reason they work well is their narrow tops and full bottoms, they become the perfect vehicle for stuffing.